 Blast radius before you remediate

-Before you remediate, see how far an attacker could move from that entry point: reachable nodes, subscriptions crossed, hops to the nearest crown jewel.
+Before you remediate, see how far an attacker could move from that entry point: reachable nodes, maximum hops, and the shortest path to the nearest crown jewel.
 Prioritize by blast radius, not by finding count.

 Know where an attacker is in the kill chain — on your actual resources